MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 # New-CsOnlineLisLocation

 ## SYNOPSIS
-Use the New-CsOnlineLisLocation cmdlet to either to create a new emergency dispatch location within an existing civic address, or to create both a new civic address and a location assigned to that address.
+Use the New-CsOnlineLisLocation cmdlet to create a new emergency dispatch location within an existing civic address.
-There can be multiple locations in a civic address.
 Typically the civic address designates the building, and locations are specific parts of that building such as a floor, office, or wing.

 ## SYNTAX